 The program is particularly useful for those who are considering any type of graduate study, but it is also designed for students who seek to enrich their undergraduate studies with the rewarding experience of engaging in a research project and working with members of the Communication faculty.

 Eligible students are invited to apply during the spring quarter of their junior year.
-Application forms are available from the Director of the Senior Honors Program at the yearly informational meeting.
-Students who meet the criteria listed below and have the consent of the instructor will be accepted into the program, and should enroll in Communication 180 during the fall quarter of their senior year.
+A link to the application will be provided at the yearly informational meetings.
+Students who meet the criteria listed below and have the consent of the instructor will be accepted into the program and will receive an add code for Communication 180 during the fall quarter of their senior year.

 Info Sessions for the 2023-24 academic year: Please drop by Abra's office hours (Tu/Th 11-12 in SSMS 4409) for direct consultations.

 Application Period for the 2023-24 academic closes Friday, June 16.